yapb/docs/docs/waypointing.rst

     An Outgoing 1-Way connection from right to left waypoint.

-The picture below shows the same two waypoints with the incoming connection (from left to right waypoint), :teal:`The incoming 1-way connection displayed in teal` as you can see in the picture below.
+The picture below shows the same two waypoints with the incoming connection (from left to right waypoint), :white:`The incoming 1-way connection displayed in white` as you can see in the picture below.

 .. figure:: images/incoming_path.png
     :align: center

     An Incoming 1-Way connection from left to right waypoint.

 .. note:: If you created an :green:`outgoing path connection` from waypoint A to waypoint B, it will be displayed in green.
-And when you get to waypoint B, the path connection will turn teal like an :teal:`incoming path connection`.
+And when you get to waypoint B, the path connection will turn white like an :white:`incoming path connection`.

 The fact that 1-way connection are shown from both involved points is a great feature.
 It makes spotting errors very easy and saves you the trouble of running around to check if there is a connection TO the point where you are standing.